Deseteral/lebkuchen-fm/README.md

 To stop container run `scripts/docker_db_local.sh stop`.

 #### Docker compose
-You can also run this app via docker compose.
-It has mongo db already configured.
+You can also run this app via Docker Compose.
+It has MongoDB already configured.
 Just pass other necessary config variables.
 ```sh
 docker compose up --build
 ```